anilkumar1392/EssentialApp/Adding a new feature/Lecture 1/Challenge Assets/Challenge.md

 They compose which means composition details can be moved to composition root.
 Then we will eliminate this depedndency in the shared module.

-## so we are moving RemoteLoader extensiont to the shared composition root.
+## so we are moving RemoteLoader extension to the shared composition root.

+So in LoadFeedFromRemoteTests we do not need to create sut, we do not need to track memory. we do not needt client, spy.